simplocms/docs/docs/modules/complete-guide.md

 }
 ```

+For the content database table, there is mandatory to have `content` column and a foreign id column to your entity item.
+If you
+want to have this content versioned, then you need to specify optional `is_active` and `author_user_id` columns.

-After running this new database migration, move to your entity model and make the following changes:
+After running these database migrations, move to your entity model and make the following changes:

 1. Your entity model must extend from `App\Structures\ClosureTable\HierarchicModel`.
 2. Implements `App\Models\Interfaces\UsesGridEditor`.
-3. Use `Illuminate\Database\Eloquent\SoftDeletes` and `App\Traits\GridEditor\GridEditorModel`.
+3. Use `App\Traits\GridEditor\GridEditorModel` for easier implementation.
 4. You can set `protected $useGridEditorVersions` to `true` value for Grid Editor versions.
 If you will turn on it, then
 your entity items will have versioning of all Grid Editor contents.
-Then you will be able to go back in your older changes of
+Then you will be able to go back to your older changes of
-contents.
+these contents.
+Don't forget that a database content table must consist `is_active` and `author_user_id` columns.
 5. Add another source code below for `YourEntity` model:

 ```php